acolytec3/arweave-injected-wallet-demo/README.md

 3. Click on the extension's browser icon and then the "Load Wallet" button in the popup.
 4. Now, click on the "connect wallet" button
 5. Enter any appropriate data for your transaction
-6. Click "Submit transaction" and monitor the console logs to see your transaction post
+6. Click "Submit transaction" and wait for an alert indicating your posted transaction ID.

 ## Wallet API